Eliézer Alfonzo: Milwaukee Brewers

-Chicago Cubs and Independent League
+St. Paul Saints

 Alfonzo signed a minor league deal with Chicago Cubs in 2003, but was released March 29.
 Later that season he signed with the St. Paul Saints of the independent Northern League in May.
-He batted .300 with 15 doubles, 9 home runs and 46 RBIs in 68 games with the Saints.
+He batted .300 with 15 doubles, 9 home runs and 46 RBI in 68 games with the Saints.

 Florida Marlins

 In 2004, Alfonzo was selected to the Florida State League All-Star team during lone campaign in Marlins organization.
 He batted .281 with 112 hits, 18 home runs and 70 RBIs in 105 games for the Class-A Jupiter Hammerheads.